akeneo/pim-helpcenter/content/md/products-super-power/work-on-a-product.md

 ::: ee
-Or, you do not have the appropriate rights to view or edit the product values for this locale, please refer to [Set rights on the product catalog](/articles/build-your-user-groups.html#access-rights-on-product-information).
+Or, you do not have the appropriate rights to view the product values for this locale, please refer to [Set rights on the product catalog](/articles/build-your-user-groups.html#access-rights-on-product-information).
 :::

 For the localizable attributes (with the indicated locale on top right of the field), the entered values will be saved only for the working locale.